Patient education: Melanoma treatment; localized melanoma (Beyond the Basics)

 Lymphatic mapping and SLN biopsy are usually done at the time of the wide local excision.
 Most procedures are performed in a hospital after the patient is given general anesthesia to induce sleep and prevent pain.
 The patient may go home later the same day or the following day.

 The status of this first draining (sentinel) lymph node accurately predicts the status of the remaining regional lymph nodes.
 Because only one lymph node is removed (or at most, a few), the risk of this procedure is lower and the accuracy is greater than a full lymph node dissection.
 After the lymph node is removed, it is then examined under a microscope to determine if melanoma cells are present.

 When is SLN biopsy recommended? — SLN biopsy has become the standard technique for assessing the regional lymph nodes and is recommended for staging of most people with newly diagnosed melanomas.
-However, people whose melanomas are less than 0.75 mm in thickness (thin melanomas without ulceration and <1 mitosis/mm2) may not require SLN since the likelihood of tumor spread to the regional lymph nodes is less than 5 percent.
+However, certain people whose melanomas are very thin and do not have other high-risk features may not require SLN, since the likelihood of tumor spread to the regional lymph nodes is less than 5 percent.

 MELANOMA PATHOLOGIC STAGING

 Once the staging work-up is complete, a pathologic disease stage between I and IV is assigned.
 A higher stage indicates more extensive disease.